discord-net/Discord.Net/docs/faq/getting-started.md

 > [!TIP]
 > Please note that you should *not* try to blindly copy paste
 > the code.
-It is meant to be a template or a guide.
-It is not
+The examples are meant to be a template or a guide.
-> meant to be something that will work out of the box.
+> It is not meant to be something that will work out of the box.

 [Task-based Asynchronous Pattern]: https://docs.microsoft.com/en-us/dotnet/standard/asynchronous-programming-patterns/task-based-asynchronous-pattern-tap
 [polymorphism]: https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/classes-and-structs/polymorphism